banool/lectureDL/README.md

 Prerequsities:

 - You probably want to have [brew](https://brew.sh) installed.
 - Python 3.6 or greater.
-It's easiest to install this with the installer from [https://www.python.org](https://www.python.org).
+Install this with brew if possible, though it's also fine to use the installer from [https://www.python.org](https://www.python.org).

 Setup instructions:
 ```